 Therefore, for this double-CD worth of improvisations, hopefully the first in a series of such releases, I turned to the final batch of Second Language improvisational recordings, mostly dating from the time after the band officially split up for the second time in 1996.
 Shortly thereafter, Jarrett, Brian and I resumed playing together solely on a casual but regular improvisation-only basis and were soon joined by former members Toni Zeto (vocals, percussion), Dan Nolton (guitar), Mike Murray (guitar, vocals, harmonica, bass) and Chris Fudurich (keyboards, drums, bass) all in different combinations for the next year and a half until I moved to England in the fall of 1997.

 That said, two tracks, Cowgirl Junkets and Strangled Daze Heir Plain feature stalwart 1993-1996 2L guitarist Sam Graf in fine fettle while Blue Sunset, the earliest piece on this collection features 2L keyboardist Katriina Huotari (1991-1995) who was to the band in the 1990s what Jerome was in the 1980s.
-And my nephew Brandon Jordan, in his pre-KillRadio days, guests on additional keyboards on three cuts.
+And my nephew Brandon Jordan, in his pre-KillRadio days (a mere 17 years old at the time of recording), guests on additional keyboards on three cuts.
 Meanwhile Jarrett plays lots of bass and guitar along with a bit of drums and keyboard, Brian plays some keyboard and I try my hands at guitar, bass and keyboard along with lots of vocalizing.

 Stampede is the only studio-based improvisation on this album.
-The original improv was recorded mid-1996 by Chris Fudurich in our rehearsal room during a tracking session for our unfinished proposed final studio album (which we hope one day soon to complete and release).
+The original improv was recorded mid-1996 by Chris Fudurich in our rehearsal room during a tracking session for our unfinished proposed final studio album (which we are in the process of completing over 2020-2021 and releasing as Spread It All Around).
 Stampede features Brian on drums and myself on bass and vocal.
 When we listened back to it, Jarrett and I were inspired to overdub two spontaneous guitars at once in an effort to maintain the randomness factor, and, with the addition of a shaker and a superb mix by Chris in 2020, we had what I hope you will agree is a damn fine track.